mkostrun/UBASIC-PLUS/README.md

 ## UBASIC PLUS HARDWARE SUPPORT

+- STM32F0

-For both boards a TX with circular buffer was implemented and tested.
+  For both boards a HAL UART library with RX using circular buffer was implemented and tested.
-These files are provided in the Drivers/HAL.. directory and are the same for both boards.
+The library provides Arduino-type serial-available and serial-read functions.
+The library is the same for both STM32F0 boards.

 ### STM32F030R8-Nucleo64